TBDA-Classes/2025G2/docs/sql_data/queries.md

 output: html_document
 ---

-# Clarification: The dates used for the queries can be changed depending on the needs,
-# these are just reference dates to have usable queries
+# Clarification: The dates used for the queries can be changed depending on the needs,these are just reference dates to have usable queries

 ##### PERIOD IDENTIFYING QUERIES #####